julzaza/wildwitchherbs/_posts/2025-07-10-world-magic-for-protection.md

 - **Laurel Leaves**: Carried in pockets or sewn into clothes for good luck and defense.

 **Rituals**: Protective charms called “drabarné” often combined herbs, thread, and metal for layered shielding.

 ---

-## 🜂 Appalachian Folk Magic

-Rootworkers and “granny witches” of the Appalachians blended Christian faith with deep plant knowledge.

-- **Sage and Salt**: Used in purification rituals.
-- **Angelica**: Grown near homes to ward off harm.
-- **Devil’s Shoe String (Viburnum)**: Carried for protection from lawmen and evil spirits.

-**Rituals**: Psalms were read aloud while preparing herbal baths for protection or reversal work.

----